Coiot/cbr-main/src/albums/others/s3episode9.md

   - scene_number: 61
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode9-scene61.jpg
     narration: "<p>Seems like we have a special canon appearance in this slide!</p><p></p><p>Ahmad Shah Durrani serves as one of Afghanistan’s great generals, which is very fitting considering he is the founder of the Durrani Empire, the basis of modern Afghanistan.
-With Afghanistan currently looking as impressive if not possibly bigger than the Durrani Empire, only time will tell how far Durrani can take his empire.</p>"
+With Afghanistan currently looking as impressive if not possibly bigger than the Durrani Empire, only time will tell how far Durrani can take his empire.</p><p>Coiot Note: Ahmad Shah Durrani literally being the manager-player subbing himself in.
+Neat that his name randomly got selected by his own civ.</p>"
   - scene_number: 62
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode9-scene62.jpg